hjfitz/weatherapp/README.md

 Next.js application which displays a 5-day forecast for any given location via either a set location, or the geolocation api.

+A live preview of this project is available at [weather.hjf.io](https://weather.hjf.io).

 ## Prerequisites

 - Node.js (>= 18.18)